Skip to content

 If your docx, xlsx, or pptx file does not show an extra open method, the site has usually not connected that file type to a usable external service yet.

-ZIP archive preview is a read-only listing preview.
+Archive preview is a read-only listing preview.
 It shows only directories, files, sizes, and modification times inside the archive.
 It does not extract the archive into the current folder and cannot download a single file inside the archive.
-The first time you open a ZIP, it may show generation in progress until the background task finishes and the listing is displayed.
+The first time you open an archive, it may show generation in progress until the background task finishes and the listing is displayed.

 If filenames inside the ZIP look garbled, switch Filename encoding in the preview toolbar.
 Try Auto first.
 If it does not work, choose based on the archive source, such as GB18030, CP437, Shift_JIS, or Big5.
 This choice only affects listing display and does not modify the archive itself.